L4Re/ixl/README.md

 See the testing applications in the `server` directory for some examples on how to use the Ixylon driver.

+### QEMU

+For QEMU, use the following

+    -net nic,model=e1000

+to get network device compatible with the 'e1000' driver.

 ### TODOs

 The following (general) things are needed to make the driver more